pp5vx/pp5omt/README.md

 # pp5omt
 PP5OMT: The World's First WX CW Beacon

-This is a very simple "CW CW Beacon" for Amateur Radio purposes of my own.
+This is a very simple WX (Weather) CW (Continuos Wave) Beacon They are widely utilized for Amateur Radio purposes, all over the World

+Initially I made it with a low end 12F PIC ( a "12F683" ) But the Arduino Nano R3 is very cheap and readly availabe, so...
+But, our is the FIRST in the World active on a HF Band ( LOL )

-You can look more ( the "real thing" ! ) here: www.qrz.com.db/pp5vx
+You can look more (the "real thing" !) here: www.qrz.com.db/pp5vx

+Enjoy !

-73/DX de PP5VX ( Bone )
+73/DX/SYOS de PP5VX (Bone)